asimwe1/rust_chatapp/site/guide/12-faq.md

 **Status**

-Rocket automatically sets a Status header for all responses.
-If the `Responder` doesn't explicitly set a status, it defaults to `200`.
-Responders like `Option<T>`, however, _do_ set the status.
-See the [`Responder`] docs for details, and the [`status`] module for details on setting a custom Status or overriding an existing one.
+Rocket automatically sets a `Status` header for all responses.
+If a `Responder` doesn't explicitly set a status, it defaults to `200`.
+Some responders, like `Option<T>`, do set a status.
+See [`Responder`] and the [`status`] module for details on setting a custom `Status` or overriding an existing one.

 **Content-Type**

-Rocket automatically sets a Content-Type header for most types it implements `Responder` for, so in the common case, there's nothing to do.
+Rocket automatically sets a `Content-Type` header for types it implements `Responder` for, so in the common case, there's nothing to do.
 This includes types like `&str`, `&[u8]`, `NamedFile`, and so on.
-The [`content`] module docs have details on setting a custom Content-Type or overriding an existing one.
+The [`content`] module docs details setting a custom `Content-Type` or overriding an existing one.

 **Everything Else**